Power BI data sources can be almost any file, database or web service.

 Like some help?

-If you don’t want to learn all the technical ins and outs of making this work, just leave your details below and we’d be happy to help.
+If you don’t want to learn all the technical ins and outs of making this work, just leave your details below and we’d be happy to help, you can also visit best 15 minute trading strategy.